ray-project/ray/doc/source/cluster/running-applications/job-submission/quickstart.rst

     # Job 'raysubmit_inB2ViQuE29aZRJ5' succeeded
     # ------------------------------------------

 This command will run the entrypoint script on the Ray Cluster's head node and wait until the job has finished.
-Note that it also streams the stdout of the job back to the client (``hello world`` in this case).
+Note that it also streams the output of the entrypoint script back to the client (``hello world`` in this case).
 Ray will also make the contents of the directory passed as `--working-dir` available to the Ray job by downloading the directory to all nodes in your cluster.

 .. note::